On July 21, 1656, Elizabeth Key became the first woman of African descent in the North American colonies to sue for her freedom and win.

 Slave Codes, Liberty Suits and the Charter Generation, a Learning for Justice Hard History Podcast with Hasan Kwame Jeffries and Margaret Newell.

-This post was written by Hannah Russell-Hunter, an intern with the Zinn Education Project in the summer of 2019.
+This post was written by Hannah Russell-Hunter, an intern with the Zinn Education Project in the summer of 2019 and now a classroom teacher in Virginia.